aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M02-Unit 3 Create and configure a virtual network gateway.md

 ## Task 8: Connect CoreServicesVnet to ManufacturingVnet

+In this task, you'll connect CoreServicesVnet to ManufacturingVnet, you will set up a VNet-to-VNet connection between CoreServicesVnet and ManufacturingVnet.

 1. In **Search resources, services, and docs (G+/)**, enter **Virtual network gateway**, and then select **Virtual network gateways** from the results.

 1. In Virtual network gateways, select **CoreServicesVnetGateway**.